kiranmirajkar/Sauce-Demo-/README.md

 Languages and Frameworks
 The project uses the following languages and frameworks:

-Java 8 as the programming language
+Java 8 as the programming language.
-Selenium WebDriver as the web browser automation framework WebDriverManager as the Selenium binaries management Author
+Selenium WebDriver as the web browser automation framework.
+WebDriverManager as the Selenium binaries management.

+Author
 Kiran Mirajkar